projectacrn/acrn-hypervisor/doc/developer-guides/VBSK-analysis.rst

    forwarded to the VHM module by the hypervisor.
 The VHM notifies its client for this IOREQ, in this case, the client is the vbs-echo backend driver.
-Kick overhead is defined as the interval from the beginning of User VM trap to a specific VBS-K driver e.g. when virtio-echo gets notified.
+Kick overhead is defined as the interval from the beginning of User VM trap to a specific VBS-K driver, e.g. when virtio-echo gets notified.
 -  **Notify Overhead**: After the data in virtqueue being processed by the backend driver, vbs-echo calls the VHM module to inject an interrupt